 The other recommendation was for Don’s Drive-In, which was absolutely everything that I adore about diner food.
 Greasy burgers, giant shakes, and the best fried mushrooms ever.
 We took our shakes to go and drove near the water for a view.
 It was far too cold to sit too long, but we prided ourselves on making the most of our two day getaway!

 When someone comes to my town, I love to be a local authority.
 Isn’t it fun to share all of the hidden gems of your town?
 We talked to anyone who would chat with us and they shared their special places to eat, shop, and their favorite wineries to visit in town.
 People just love sharing about their home and that is how we were able to discover an out-of-the-way winery that was not listed on maps.
 It had closed by the time we arrived, but we were able to take some wonderful pictures of the view.

-If you have a GPS unit, program it with all of the places that you would like to go before heading on your trip.
+Program your device with all of the places that you would like to go before heading on your trip.
 I visited all of the sites of the restaurants, our hotel, even the downtown shops that I wanted to hit so all of the information was right at our fingertips.
 We enjoyed a scenic view to the town and we were able to navigate our way around without any problems to all of the places we wanted to see.

 Do you have any weekend getaways planned?
 What is your favorite way to save on your vacation travels?
 Please share!